RobertTheSable/sable-text-converter/example/readme.md

         * newline: Optional.
 If defined(the value does not matter), Sable will not automatically add a newline if a line break is reached after this command is read.
+        * page: Optional.
+If set, sable will switch to the specified text page when this command is parsed.
+        Should be a number 0 or higher, but not higher than the number of pages + 1.
     * Certain tags will be used by Sable for specific purposes:
         * End: The code defined for this command will automatically be defined at the end of a text node, unless the "autoend" setting is disabled.
         * NewLine: Sable will insert the code for this command every time it reaches a line break in the text file it is parsing.
+* HasDigraphs
+    * Accepted values: `true` or `false`
+    * Whether or not the current font has any multi-character encoding bytes.
+* ByteWidth:
+    * Accepted values: `1` or `2`
+    * The number of bytes each character in the current font is encoded with.
+    Then any instance of `text` will be parsed as `0x70,0x72,0x61,0x6E,0x6B` rather than whatever each individual character would be parse as otherwise.
+        * in this case, the resulting string is 5 instead of 4 bytes, but this is more useful for cases where you want a smaller number of bytes.

+Each text type entry may have the following additional tags:
+* Extras
-* Extras: Simple encodings that can be used in brackets.
+    * Simple encodings that can be used in brackets.
 Useful for arguments to commands.
+* Nouns
-* Nouns: Multi-character strings that use a fixed encoding rather than parsing each character individually.
+    * Multi-character strings that use a fixed encoding rather than parsing each character individually.
       * Most useful for faking variable width text in fixed width fonts.
       * For example, if you addd the following to a font:
       ```
       Nouns:
           text:
               code:
                   - 0x70
                   - 0x72
                   - 0x61
                   - 0x6E
                   - 0x6B
       ```
-    Then any instance of `text` will be parsed as `0x70,0x72,0x61,0x6E,0x6B` rather than whatever each individual character would be parse as otherwise.
-        * in this case, the resulting string is 5 instead of 4 bytes, but this is more useful for cases where you want a smaller number of bytes.
-* HasDigraphs
-    * Accepted values: `true` or `false`
-    * Whether or not the current font has any multi-character encoding bytes.
-* ByteWidth:
+* Pages
-    * Accepted values: `1` or `2`
-    * The number of bytes each character in the current font is encoded with.
+    * A list of additional code pages which may be used during parsing.
+      * This field must be a seuqence.
+There are two valid formats for each entry:
+        * Each entry may be a map definig character encodings.
+In other words, the same format as the "Encoding" field.
+An example:
+        ```
+        Pages:
+          - A:
+              code: 0x01
+            B:
+              code: 0x02
+        ```

-Each text type entry may have the following additional tags:
+        * Each entry may also be a map with:
+          * These required fields:
+            * An "Encoding" field, matching the same format used for the top-level Encoding field.
+          * These optional fields:
+            * A "Nouns" field matching the top-level Nouns field.
+            * A "MaxEncodedValue" field, which has the same effect as the top-level MaxEncodedValue field on a per-page basis.
+          An example:
+        ```
+        Pages:
+          - Encoding:
+              A:
+                code: 0x01
+              B:
+                code: 0x02
+            MaxEncodedValue: 0x10
+            Nouns:
+              text:
+                  code:
+                      - 0x06
+                      - 0x07
+                      - 0x08
+        ```
 * CommandValue
     * If defined, this value will be inserted into the encoded text before every command.